 For inspiration and to find out more about how crests were designed, and the significance of each of the elements within them, we’ve created an information sheet you can find here.

-We would love to see your designs and we’ll be picking out our favourite and sending one of our very cute soft talbot dog toys as a prize.
+We would love to see your designs and we’ll be picking out our favourite every month and sending one of our very cute soft talbot dog toys as a prize.